Baju Melayu

 A basic combination of this attire comes in two main parts.
-The first being the baju (long-sleeved shirt) itself which has either a raised stiff collar known as the cekak musang ("fox's leash"), or the round neckline with a short slit opening down the front known as the teluk belanga; the second part is the trousers called celana or seluar.
+The first is the baju (long-sleeved shirt) itself which has a raised stiff collar known as the cekak musang ("fox's leash"), or the round neckline with a short slit opening down the front known as the teluk belanga; the second part is the trousers called celana or seluar.
 The two parts are made out of the same type of fabric which is usually cotton, or a mixture of polyester and cotton.
 In a formal attire, a skirt-type adornment is added, which is either the samping, made out of songket, tenun cloth or the sarong, made out of cotton or a polyester mix.
 The attire altogether is completed with a black or dark-colored headgear called the songkok.
 For a ceremonial attire (sepersalinan) commonly worn during cultural functions, the songkok ia replaced with the tengkolok.
 The normal baju can sometimes be substituted with a combination of tekua (a type of short sleeves jacket).
 In a more elaborate dress, baju sikap or baju layang (a type of coat) and pending (ornamental belt buckle) are worn.
 Optional accessories include a kris tucked into the samping folded at the waist, and a traditional capal (sandal).